Clinical Research Division, Fred Hutch

 Dr. Diane Tseng is a clinical investigator who studies the interaction between lung cancer and the immune system with the goal of developing new lung cancer immunotherapy treatments.
 She studies how immune cells called T cells recognize tumor cells in the lungs.
 Her work examines immunotherapy biomarkers in lung cancer to understand mechanisms of response and resistance to treatment.

-University of Washington School of Medicine, Department of Medicine, Division of Medical Oncology
+University of Washington School of Medicine, Department of Medicine, Division of Hematology and Oncology

 Fred Hutchinson Cancer Center